-That the Inquiry recommend that Safe Work NSW develop more detailed guidance for workplaces on how to implement the hierarchy of controls for air pollution across all types of workplaces and including vehicles.
-All inspectors, hygienists, management and staff must urgently be given training on the effects of air pollution, how to implement the hierarchy of controls, and the limitations of PPE that reflects the latest science and research.
+That the Inquiry recommend that Safe Work Australia develop more detailed guidance for workplaces on how to implement the hierarchy of controls for air pollution across all types of workplaces and including vehicles.
+Safe Work Australia should facilitate training on the health effects of air pollution, how to implement the hierarchy of controls, and the limitations of PPE that reflects the latest science and research.